DIDSR/HPC_DPAI/readme.md

 After the predictions matrices have been generated an SGE job using *heatmap_main.sh* SGE scrip could be launched to genertae heatmaps.
 Two arguments for this launch are: a) type of the slides (test, normal or tumor); b) the root directory of the results, like in below example run:
 - qsub heatmap_main.sh test results_directory
 -- *heatmap_main.sh* in turn calls *heatmap_arr.sh* which runs *heatmap_assembly.py* for the heatmap stitching of all slides in parallel/scalable manner.

+The files mentioned in this section are located under <a href="https://github.com/DIDSR/HPC_DPAI/tree/master/heatmap_stitch">heatmap_stitch</a> directory.

 # 4 Retreiving run-time statistics for prediction
 ## 4.1 CPU time
 In *time_all_stats_pred.sh* file adjust job results root directory, DIR and slides type, PREFIX (normal, test or tumor), like below: